ThinkingJoules/snapgraph/README.md

 4 * 3
 = 12
 *note how functions are resolved before normal order of operations.

+Could also be written:
+let userFN = '{b123/t3/p2} + {b123/t3/p4} * {b123/t3/p6.b123/t5/p1}'
+userFN would resolve to:
+2 + 2 * 3
+2 + 6
+= 8
 ```
 All references must be wrapped in curly braces.
 The references must be in the format: '{' + baseID + '/' + tValue + '/' + pValue + '}'
 If you are referencing a value on another table, seperate the '/' seperated address with a '.' so: {ref1.ref2} reference 1 must be a link column on your current table, ref2 must be a column that will resolve to a value (or another function column, it cannot be another link).

 If your referenced column is a `{linkMultiple: true}` column, you MUST wrap the curly braces in a summary function.
-Current valid functions are: SUM, MAX, MIN, AVG, AND, OR, COUNT, COUNTALL, JOIN
+Current valid functions are: SUM, MULTIPLY, MAX, MIN, AVG, AND, OR, COUNT, COUNTALL, JOIN
 JOIN is the only function that takes one argument before the reference, the seperator.
 Like:
 ```
 'JOIN("-",{b123/t3/p6.b123/t5/p1})'
+//note: whitespace is only preserved if it is within quotes " "
 ```
 Functions are completed in this order:
 * {} references are resolved to values